merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 - missing libraries, e.g. `-lsocket -lnsl` (the software assumes them by default or looks for those functions in libc)
 - ELFCLASS error (flag `-m64` wasn't passed correctly)

+During this "manual" phase, the linker may put wrong (relative to buildlink) paths to libraries (`bmake install` informs about it), they must be fixed by `elfedit`.

 ## Solaris 10 compat library

 Something is failing because Solaris is specific and doesn't have something which is available in other UNIX systems (constant definitions, header files, etc.).